turbot/steampipe-plugin-kubernetes/docs/tables/{custom_resource_name.group_name}.md

                 isCA:
                   description: IsCA will mark this Certificate as valid for certificate signing.
 This will automatically add the `cert sign` usage to the list of `usages`.
                   type: boolean
-                issuerRef:
-                  description: IssuerRef is a reference to the issuer for this certificate.
-If the `kind` field is not set, or set to `Issuer`, an Issuer resource with the given name in the same namespace as the Certificate will be used.
-If the `kind` field is set to `ClusterIssuer`, a ClusterIssuer with the provided name will be used.
-The `name` field in this stanza is required at all times.
-                  type: object
-                  required:
-                    - name
-                  properties:
-                    group:
-                      description: Group of the resource being referred to.
-                      type: string
-                    kind:
-                      description: Kind of the resource being referred to.
-                      type: string
-                    name:
-                      description: Name of the resource being referred to.
-                      type: string
-                keystores:
-                  description: Keystores configures additional keystore output formats stored in the `secretName` Secret resource.
-                  type: object
-                  properties:
-                    jks:
-                      description: JKS configures options for storing a JKS keystore in the `spec.secretName` Secret resource.
-                      type: object
-                      required:
-                        - create
-                        - passwordSecretRef
-                      properties:
-                        create:
-                          description: Create enables JKS keystore creation for the Certificate.
-If true, a file named `keystore.jks` will be created in the target Secret resource, encrypted using the password stored in `passwordSecretRef`.
-The keystore file will only be updated upon re-issuance.
-A file named `truststore.jks` will also be created in the target Secret resource, encrypted using the password stored in `passwordSecretRef` containing the issuing Certificate Authority
-                          type: boolean
-                        passwordSecretRef:
-                          description: PasswordSecretRef is a reference to a key in a Secret resource containing the password used to encrypt the JKS keystore.
-                          type: object
-                          required:
-                            - name
-                          properties:
-                            key:
-                              description: The key of the entry in the Secret resource's `data` field to be used.
-Some instances of this field may be defaulted, in others it may be required.
-                              type: string
-                            name:
-                              description: "Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names"
-                              type: string
-                    pkcs12:
-                      description: PKCS12 configures options for storing a PKCS12 keystore in the `spec.secretName` Secret resource.
-                      type: object
-                      required:
-                        - create
-                        - passwordSecretRef
-                      properties:
-                        create:
-                          description: Create enables PKCS12 keystore creation for the Certificate.
-If true, a file named `keystore.p12` will be created in the target Secret resource, encrypted using the password stored in `passwordSecretRef`.
-The keystore file will only be updated upon re-issuance.
-A file named `truststore.p12` will also be created in the target Secret resource, encrypted using the password stored in `passwordSecretRef` containing the issuing Certificate Authority
-                          type: boolean
-                        passwordSecretRef:
-                          description: PasswordSecretRef is a reference to a key in a Secret resource containing the password used to encrypt the PKCS12 keystore.
-                          type: object
-                          required:
-                            - name
-                          properties:
-                            key:
-                              description: The key of the entry in the Secret resource's `data` field to be used.
-Some instances of this field may be defaulted, in others it may be required.
-                              type: string
-                            name:
-                              description: "Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names"
-                              type: string
                 literalSubject:
                   description: LiteralSubject is an LDAP formatted string that represents the [X.509 Subject field](https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.2.6).
 Use this *instead* of the Subject field if you need to ensure the correct ordering of the RDN sequence, such as when issuing certs for LDAP authentication.
 See https://github.com/cert-manager/cert-manager/issues/3203, https://github.com/cert-manager/cert-manager/issues/4424.
 This field is alpha level and is only supported by cert-manager installations where LiteralCertificateSubject feature gate is enabled on both cert-manager controller and webhook.
                   type: string